jianfengl0797/zombie-cyoa-project/outside-school/where.md

-### You decide to go home first, but you saw the new about an evacuation area guard by soliders that's nearby.
+### You decide to go home first, but you saw the news about an evacuation area guarded by soldiers that's nearby.

 ----
 1.[To home that's far away](girl/girl-fighting.md)